 They passed the rundown house and then the last of the driveways.
 Jay frowned.
 She must be taking a back way, he thought.
 They were almost to the river.

-“Hey, Rumor.
-Bout time.
-Who’s this?”
-The woman’s eyes settled on him, then narrowed in recognition.
+“Hey, Rumor,” the woman said.
+“Bout time.”
+Her eyes settled on him then narrowed in recognition.
 “You the new man at the diner,” Celia Gadsden said.

-“I know what you’re thinkin’,” Celia said.
+“I know what you’re thinking,” Celia said.
 “He ain’t here yet.”

 The woman soon returned and set a glass of sweet tea with lemon on the table for each.
 “Thank you, Miss Celia,” said Jay.

 “Call me Cee,” the woman said, and gave Rumor a sidelong look.
 “If I knew I was having three guests…”

 He wondered who the third would be, then remembered Mosquito.
 “So—she didn’t tell you I was coming?”

 Cee laughed.
 Jay couldn’t read the tone of it; it sounded good-natured, but the lines on her face were taut, stoic, her eyes distracted.
 As she spoke, she slipped in and out of a deeper creole.
 “No, but that’s how she do.
 Ain’t a thing—they’s plenty of food in the kitchen.”

 She slipped out back and the screen door slammed behind her.
 “Honey child,” she called, “you gonna help me with this turkey or what?”